 “Get It” tells your puppy to pick up an item, often used during a game of fetch.

 Step 1: Pick up an item, such as a ball, rope, or stick.
+Instead of using an actual stick, which may contain bacteria or pathogens, use something like a Kong Pet Stick when training your dog to fetch.
 Show the item to your dog, enticing them, but not exciting them.

 Step 2: As soon as your dog sees the item and expresses interest, throw your item at waist level about 15 feet in front of you.
 As you release it, say, “Fido, Get It!”